gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 Then, try to sign a file using `signtool` utility.
 Typically, you will be asked for a password by HSM software running in the system.
 This step is known as **HSM logon**.
 Without a successful logon, cryptographic operations provided by the HSM are unavailable.

+> [!CAUTION]
-Be cautious when entering the password: the number of failed logon attempts is limited, typically between 3 and 15.
+> Be cautious when entering the password: the number of failed logon attempts is limited, typically between 3 and 15.
-If this limit is exceeded, the HSM will lock itself and will require intervention from the certification authority to restore access.
+> If this limit is exceeded, the HSM will lock itself and will require intervention from the certification authority to restore access.

 Once you confirm that HSM you have is working, you can start gathering its configuration parameters.
 The HSM parameters needed by `adhoc-sign-server` are: